karfcz/kff/docs/getting-started.md

 ##### Notes:

 * You can create a Cursor of not only an object, but also of a primitive value, even of `null`.
 It's not a common case but it's perfectly possible.
-* Whenever you type in the input, the default 'set' action is dispatched and the entire view is refreshed with the new state.
+* Whenever you type in the input, the default `set` action is dispatched and the entire view is refreshed with the new state.